 Work must be submitted in pairs; one being from the applicant’s military career and one from her civilian life.
 The exhibition goal is to illustrate the intersection of soldiers’ military and civilian lives so images should be chosen by applicants to reflect this goal.

-The partners organizing Combat Camera: The Women Behind the Lens hope to travel the digital and print exhibitions widely following the initial run in the NOPA Gallery and digital locations.
+The partners organizing Combat Camera: The Women Behind the Lens hope to travel the digital and print exhibitions following the initial run in the NOPA Gallery.
 All selected work must be available to the project for a period of two years to accommodate potential exhibition travel.

 PHOTO: Marine Sergeant Grace L. Wyman practices aerial photography at the United States Marine Corps Air Station at Cherry Point (1945).
 Image: National Archives and Records Administration.